myteeNatanwit/CssModalMessageBox/README.md

 2- We need our message box showing in mid of the screen, the simple way is set it margin: 60% auto, so it locate 60% from top and center itself in the midle.
 It must set position:relative so that we can control the inner elements.

 3- We need a title, optional actually for it default is a dot.
 It located -10px from top due to position:absolute.
 You need to keep in mind that its parent position is relative, so it an be absolute.
-Try to change these position things in dialogs.css and you can see the boxes runing around funny.
+Try to change these position things in dialogs.css and you can see the boxes running around funny.

 4- The graphic on the left of the msgbox is ugly.
 I tried to find the oldman head as in the game in vain with gg search "clumsy ninja sprites png", so I just put something there.
 If u got the right one, then just replace it, or do it with your own alpha one.